 As amended by vote of the Membership, March 3, 2019; plus a technical amendment to Article X to cite current statutes, passed by the Board on March 24, 2019

-In order to carry out and achieve the purposes of incorporation as set forth in Article II of the Articles of Incorporation, the Corporation has the general powers allowed by Oregon nonprofit corporation law, ORS 61.061, or the corresponding provisions of future Oregon law.
-Notwithstanding the above, the Corporation shall not engage in any activity that is not permitted by §501(c)(3) of the Internal Revenue Code of 1954, or the corresponding provision of any future United States Internal Revenue law, relating to tax-exempt corporations.
+The purposes of the Corporation are set forth in Article II of the Articles of Incorporation.
+To carry out these purposes, the Corporation has the general powers allowed by the Oregon Nonprofit Corporation law, ORS Chapter 65, or the corresponding provisions of future Oregon law, and the United States Internal Revenue Code of 1954, or the corresponding provision of any future Internal Revenue law, relating to tax-exempt corporations.

 - OSFCI shall establish a service agreement with the management of affiliated Events in the form of a Contract, expressly setting forth the nature of the affiliation and the responsibilities and grievance procedures of all parties to the Contract.
 OSFCI may also grant charters to organizations whose activities further the goals of the Corporation.

 - All Contracts with the management of affiliated Events must include the following provisions, unless specifically waived in a given Contract by the Board of Directors: